Angiopoietin 2 Recombinant Rabbit Monoclonal Antibody [JM71-34]

 Immunogen: Synthetic peptide within Human Angiopoietin 2 aa 351-400 / 496.

-Positive control: TF-1 cell lysate, human liver tissue lysate, human placenta tissue lysate, mouse liver tissue lysate, human colon carcinoma tissue, human placenta tissue, mouse liver tissue.
+Positive control: HeLa cell lysate, TF-1 cell lysate, PC-12 cell lysate, mouse liver tissue lysate, rat liver tissue lysate, mouse liver tissue, rat liver tissue, human colon carcinoma tissue, human placenta tissue, TF-1.

 Subcellular location: Secreted.